Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Euclidean Twistor Theory Revisited: a Connection Point of View

 This is a quadratic equation for $\gl$.
 We then construct $a$, a connection on the $L$ bundle, defined modulo the addition of multiple of $\gt$ and $\gtb$ by requiring,

 This is in fact linear in $a$ and has the right number of components to determine $a$ modulo $\gt$ and $\gtb$.
 From all this we define the complex 3-form,

-This 3-form in turn defines an almost complex structure, $\Jc_{\gt}$: We just define the holomorphic tangent space to be the kernel of $\gOb$,
+This 3-form in turn defines an almost complex structure, $\J_{\gt}$: We just define the holomorphic tangent space to be the kernel of $\gOb$,

-From \eqref{a def} we see that the Kernel of $\gO$ indeed is 3-dimensional as required for an almost complex structure.
-Note that this definition of $\Jc_{\gt}$ is equivalent to requiring that $\gOb$ is $(0,3)$.
+From \eqref{Euclidean Twistor Theory Revisited: a def} we see that the Kernel of $\gO$ indeed is 3-dimensional as required for an almost complex structure.
+Note that this definition of $\J_{\gt}$ is equivalent to requiring that $\gOb$ is $(0,3)$.
 In particular its complex conjugate $\gO$ is (3,0).

-\paragraph{Spacetime from $\Jc_{\gt}$} \mbox{}\\ Having constructed an almost complex structure, $\Jc_{\gt}$ on $\PTc$ we are now in a similar situation as in \cite{Mason05} where the almost complex structure is taken as a starting point.
-Following the same steps as in this reference we can construct a Euclidean space-time $M$ from $\PTc$, then $\PTc$ has the structure of a fiber bundle over $M$ : $\CP^{1} \inj \PTc \to M$.
+\paragraph{Spacetime from $\J_{\gt}$} \mbox{}\\ Having constructed an almost complex structure, $\J_{\gt}$ on $\PTc$ we are now in a similar situation as in \cite{Mason05} where the almost complex structure is taken as a starting point.

+Following the same steps as in this reference \emph{we can construct a Euclidean `space-time' $M$ from $\left(\PTc, \J_{\gt}\right)$}.
+Then $\PTc$ has the structure of a fiber bundle over $M$ : $\CP^{1} \inj \PTc \to M$.
 Twistor space $\mathcal{T}$ is taken as the total space of a special line bundle over $\PTc$.
+We here recall how this works for completeness.\\